Research Projects Aim To Stop Spread Of African Swine Fever To The US

-US farmers face a new risk, the global spread of African swine fever.
+U.S. farmers face a new risk, the global spread of African swine fever.
 The virus has already spread from Africa to China and Western Europe.

 An outbreak in the United States threatens to devastate the swine industry and halt pig exports.

-Researchers from the Kansas State University and the the Biosecurity Research Institute may hopefully prevent this from happening.
+Researchers from Kansas State University and the Biosecurity Research Institute may hopefully prevent this from happening.
 Their research projects on African swine fever aim to stop the spread of the disease and prevent it from reaching the United States.

-The disease is transmitted among pigs by direct contact with infected animals, carcasses, bodily fluids or through consumption of contaminated meat.
+The disease is transmitted among pigs by direct contact with infected animals, carcasses, bodily fluids, or through consumption of contaminated meat.
 The disease does not infect humans but it is highly fatal for infected pigs.

 The condition is characterized by pigs developing hemorrhaging lesions on the skin and internal organs, which often leads to death within 10 days of infection.
-No vaccine and cure is currently available to prevent and treat the disease.
+No vaccine and cure are currently available to prevent and treat the disease.

 To date, more than 361,000 infected wild boars and domestic pigs have already been reported to the World Organization for Animal Health, with more than 119,000 reported deaths this year.